Doug Henwood

-Doug Henwood (born December 7, 1952) is an American journalist, economic analyst, author, and financial trader who writes frequently about economic affairs.
+Doug Henwood (born December 7, 1952) is an American writer.
 Until 2013, he published a newsletter, Left Business Observer, that analyzed economics and politics from a left-wing perspective.
-Henwood and Phillipa Dunne co-own and co-edit The Liscio Report, a newsletter focusing on macroeconomic analysis.
-Henwood is a contributing editor at The Nation.
+He is a contributing editor at The Nation.

 Early life and education

 Henwood was born to Harold and Victorine Henwood in Teaneck, New Jersey, and grew up in Westwood, New Jersey.
 As a youth, he was acquainted with Marxism, but he briefly self-identified with conservatism toward the end of high school.
 According to Henwood: "Sometime late in high school, I fell under the spell of Milton Friedman and Bill Buckley, and about the first thing I did when I got to college was join the Party of the Right (POR).
 I got tired of all the pompous rituals, and political sanity returned, bringing me back to the left from which I'd started."

 Henwood received a B.A. in English from Yale University in 1975.
 After college, he worked as secretary to the chair of a small Wall Street brokerage firm headed by a former Bell Labs physicist who used quantitative analysis techniques in the mid-1970s, predating the later widespread adoption of similar methods on Wall Street.

-From 1976 to 1979, Henwood pursued a doctorate in English with a focus on British and American poetry and critical theory at the University of Virginia, but left before completing his dissertation.
+From 1976 to 1979, Henwood pursued a doctorate in English at the University of Virginia, but left before completing his dissertation.
 He then worked for two years as a copywriter and assistant to a medical publisher in New York.